 Credit: tammysagar via Instagram

 When you’ve had enough of the great outdoors because let’s be real, it’s cold out there, White Rock’s waterfront restaurants are keeping patio season alive with heaters, cozy blankets and awnings so you can cozy up, enjoy a fabulous meal and watch Mother Nature at her best.
-And bonus, parking is free until January 31!
+As one of Greater Vancouver’s best patio scenes, there is a perfect seat with a view of the action waiting for you and cozying up on a warm patio is a perfect rainy day activity.
 See below for a list of restaurants with heated and covered patios.

 Credit: walk.it_off via Instagram

 Charlie Don’t Surf | 15011 Marine Drive | 604.538.1988

 Five White Rock | 15047 Marine Drive | 604.538.8153